Yquannn/flask-crud-frontend/README.md

 💻 Frontend (Next.js)

-1. Open a new terminal and navigate to the client folder: cd client
+1. Open a new terminal and navigate to the client folder
+    ```bash
+   cd client

-2. Install frontend dependencies:
+3. Install frontend dependencies:
    ```bash
    npm install